Q: The Gambia is free of Ebola and always has been. What are the key facts?

 Q: What about insects?

 These are an unpleasant fact of life, especially in hot climates.
-The hotels we feature take what steps they can but total eradication is not possible.
+The hotels take what steps they can but total eradication is not possible.

 Q: How do I go about changing my booking?